aloklearning/byjus-search-app/README.md

 Before running the project on your localhost, please ensure these points:
 - You have **npm** in your box, if not than follow this link [NPM](https://www.npmjs.com/get-npm)
 - Angular(Latest i.e., v8.3.4) `Preferred` is installed in your system, if not follow this link [Angular CLI](https://github.com/angular/angular-cli)
-- Go to your root folder and install the packages `npm install` to avoid packages conflicts
+- Go to your root folder and install the packages `npm install` to avoid any packages conflicts

 ### Development server